Thang Nguyen 555

 It’s been years:

-• since that tamarind tree of the US Embassy was cut down to make room for helipad,
+• since that tamarind tree was cut down to make room for a helipad,

-• since Bing Crosby’s “White Christmas” – about going home – not fleeing from it
+• since Bing Crosby’s “White Christmas” – going home – not fleeing from it

-• since an NVN T-54 charged and crashed the Independence-Palace gate (no GPS)
+• since an NVN T-54 charged and crashed the gate

 But something kept nagging,

-“Do you know where you’re going to, do you like the things that life is showing you…” heard over the radio that Wake Island summer.
+“Do you know where you’re going to, do you like the things that life is showing you…” heard on Wake Island.

 Was it my brother’s hyper-anxiety?
-My sister’s protective instincts?
-My brother-in-law’s nostalgia for that Cherry-blossoms Parade (he showed us those travel slides after his DOS training trip)?
-Or I just wanted out, being stir-crazy and suffocated in the back – my mom and four of my sister’s kids in tow?
+My sister’s motherly instincts?
+My brother-in-law’s nostalgia (for that cherry-blossoms parade whose slides he once brought home with him)?
+Or it’s I who just wanted out, being stir-crazy and suffocated in the back – my mom and four of my sister’s children in tow.
+After all, it’smonsoon afternoon with car-window up.

-Did we even once think about our father?
+Did we even once have our father in our calculation?
 (We could have just climbed back over the wall or swam back – as 1000 petitioners did on Truong Son, a return ship from Guam).
 Or during our frenzy fleeing, we reached the point of no return.

 A Black-Swan phenomenon.